eloots/Pi-Akka-Cluster/README.md

 etc...

 > Note: The introduction of a heartbeat indicator has shown that there is an issue, probably in the Adafruit Neopixel driver library, that intermittently produces spurious updates on LED strips.
 This needs to be investigated to find the root cause.

+> Note: Install `tmux` on the cluster nodes (`apt-get install tmux`) and always (interactive sessions) in a `tmux` session.
+This prevents processes (eg. nodes) getting killed when the connectivity of a node and your computer is broken (for example, as part of some test scenario like a network partition).